Sharon-WH-Chou/ATCSIndProj/README.md

 3. Tried to get the model to classify other things:
    - f1 drivers charles leclerc vs carlos sainz, did not work well. only 20% certain charles was charles and 50% certain carlos was charles.
    - Then tried to get it to classify f1 vs motogp pictures.
-Worked very well: 0.9999 probability f1 photo is f1, 0 probability motogp photo is f1
+Worked very well: 0.9994 probability f1 photo is f1, 0 probability motogp photo is f1
+   - This final version is shared with you on Kaggle!